 Dendrogram representing the structure of classification of cities by Louf and Barthelemy (2014, figure 4).
 Each bar represents a single case.

 @schirmer2015 proposes classification on multiple levels, where the top one is a municipality, even though the unit is a building defined by centrality and accessibility characters.
-While their proposal is for a “multiscale typology”, methodologically purpose four flat taxonomies and do not relate one to the other.
+While their proposal is for a “multiscale typology”, methodologically purpose four flat classification models and do not relate one to the other.
 Their resulting “municipal typology” is illustrated on figure below.
 While all scales combined may be based on comprehensive information, the proposed model is not.

 Four classes of Schirmer and Axhausen’s (2015, figure 11) municipal-level classification mapped in the area of Zurich.